asciamanna/asciamanna.github.io/_posts/2014-04-05-self-documenting-code-and-meaningful-comments.md

 ###Exceptions
 Obviously there are no absolutes in software developement.
-In general, if you try to remove or not write a comment by eliminating the need for it and find that you can't you most likely have a reasonable comment.
+In general, if you try to eliminate the need for a comment and find that you can't, you most likely have a reasonable comment.
-However, if you find you need a lot of comments you should look closer at the code to see if changing the code can eliminate the need for the comment.
+However, you should take a closer look at the code if you feel you need a lot of comments.

 ###Credits
 I've referenced Robert Martin's _Clean Code_ book several times in this